Later life mortgages.

 - Older borrowers can access our standard range of mortgage products, so you can apply for any of our deals.
 Occasionally we may also have specialist mortgages on offer which have a minimum age requirement.

-- We have no maximum age on mortgages that are taken on a capital and interest repayment basis.
-For interest only mortgages we have a maximum borrower age of 95 at the end of the mortgage term.
+- We have no maximum age on mortgages that are taken on a capital and interest repayment basis, nor our interest only mortgages.

 - We may lend for a maximum term of 40 years, even if you’re already in retirement.
 For a buy to let mortgage our standard maximum term of 25 years applies.